-- 1. Any settings you have saved will be lost when the default settings are restored. - 2.
-When press and hold the WPS/Reset button for more than 5 seconds, you will reset the router.
+Any settings you have saved will be lost when the default settings are restored.

-Backup & Restore
+4.16.5 Backup & Restore

-Choose menu "System Tools → Backup & Restore", you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-82.
+Choose menu "System Tools → Backup & Restore", you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-76.

-Figure 4-82 Backup & Restore Configuration
+Figure 4-76 Backup & Restore Configuration

-- Click the Backup button to save all configuration settings as a backup file in your local computer. - To upgrade the Router's configuration, follow these instructions. - Click the Browse... button to locate the update file for the Router, or enter the exact path to the Setting file in the text box. - Click the Restore button.
+- Click the Backup button to save all configuration settings as a backup file in your local computer. - > To upgrade the Router's configuration, follow these instructions. - Click the Browse... button to locate the update file for the Router, or enter the exact path to the Setting file in the text box. - Click the Restore button.

 The current configuration will be covered by the uploading configuration file.

 The upgrade process lasts for 20 seconds and the Router will restart automatically.
 Keep the Router on during the upgrading process to prevent any damage.